Evthron/blog/evthronblog/content/_index.en.md

 +++
 title = "My homepage"
-description = "Under construction, coming s∞n"
+description = "Hello there!
+This is my personal website.
+I will use it as a blog to post my writings." caption = "A hollow floating labcoat"
 +++
-Hello there!
-This is my personal website.
-I will use it as a blog to post my writings.
+Under construction, coming s∞n

+# Latest Pages